 The best team is a blended team

-In almost every organisation, you’re more likely to see more sustainable success in a team with a mix of rockstars and superstars.
+In almost every organisation, you’re more likely to build sustainable success with a team that has a mix of rockstars and superstars.

 It’s a yin yang thing – instead of a bunch of superstars falling flat on their face because they’re going too fast, the rockstars help make the pace sustainable.
 And instead of a bunch of rockstars getting stuck in old ways, superstars help everyone to embrace the necessary changes.

-Growing your leadership capability doesn’t have to be hard, and you don’t have to try to figure everything out on your own.
-Why not start by asking your people for their “user guide”?
-That is, how they prefer to work, what kind of communication works best with them, what incentives drive them, how they like to receive feedback, etc.
+Growing your leadership capability doesn’t have to be hard, and you don’t have to figure everything out on your own.
+Why not start by building a “user guide” for each of your people?
+Take note of how they prefer to work, what kind of communication works best with them, what incentives drive them, how they like to receive feedback, etc.

-Then, start to shape the way you lead and manage your team with their user guides in mind.
-You won’t please everyone all of the time, but when you’re consistently making a sincere effort, your team will see that, and will want to help you improve.
+Then, shape the way you lead and manage your team with their user guides in mind.
+You won’t please everyone all of the time, but when you’re consistently making a sincere effort, your team will see notice – and they’ll want to help you get better.

 So, what kind of stars do you have in your team?
 What kind of star are you?
 And how can you help each kind of star to shine brighter?